genai-works-org/genai-agentos/README.md

    cd genai-agentos/
    ```

-2. Create a `.env` file by copying the example:
+2. Create a `.env` file by copying the example (can be empty and customized later):

    ```bash
    cp .env-example .env